Ripley6811/FSND-P4-Conference-Organization-App/README.md

 The `Session` model and related endpoints were implemented much like the `Conference` model and endpoints.
 With some session specific data, such as having a reference to the parent Conference and a list of speakers.

+Modeled the `createSession` method on the `updateConference` method because it takes a conference key and a set of parameters.
+Created the SESS_POST_REQUEST based on CONF_POST_REQUEST.

 Speakers were implemented as a list in the `Session` model.
 Sessions sometimes have multiple speakers and this was also a good way to learn how to use